blabla1337/skf-flask/skf/markdown/knowledge_base/84-knowledge_base--Servers_must_not_be_trusted_without_explicit_authentication--.md

 ## Description:

-Whenever the server your web-application is connecting towards is not using any form of explicit authentication and is internet facing then this results into that the server cannot be trusted.
+Whenever the server your web-application is connecting towards is not using any form of explicit authentication and is internet facing, then this means the server cannot be trusted.
 This is because the server can be potentially be owned and managed by everybody including hackers.